flimflam-austin/hugo-cms-test/site/content/quick_reads/20180509-18-05-09-quotes/index.md

     _key: card-4-e6dd3920-d679-427b-ac3b-3251589e5313
   - order: 4
     body: >-
-      > **‘No selfies and pictures on the red carpet.
+      > **"No selfies and pictures on the red carpet.
 Thank you.
-Offenders will be denied entrance to the screenings.’**
+Offenders will be denied entrance to the screenings."**

       Warning to ticket holders at Cannes Film Festival.
 At opening night Tuesday, reports the first-of-its-kind ban was adhered to by most, but not